parad0x-0xff/MHL/FoodStore/README.md

-# Writeup for Guess me challenge.
+# Writeup for Food Store challenge.

 >here's how to use the scripts only as proof of concept.